 Our boat arrived at the western bank of the New River Lagoon where we docked and got off the explore the ruins.
 As we walked ashore, we could hear the distant roar of howler monkeys and of course the music of the birds.
 We had lucked out being the only group of tourists there at the time.
 Apparently we had missed the massive cruise ship crowds that are common on some days and we would be blessed with having almost the entire place to ourselves!
 In all my years of travel, I knew that was a piece of some serious good luck.

 Before entering the ancient city of Lamanai, we learned a brief history of the Maya by both our guide Eddie as well as our G Adventures local guide, Hugo.
 I honestly had very little knowledge of the mysterious world of the Maya, however, the more I learned about them, the more fascinated I became.
-At a time when Europe was in the Dark Ages, the Maya will building their astronomically aligned civilizations with their incredible mathematical and architectural skills.
+At a time when Europe was in the Dark Ages, the Maya was building their astronomically aligned civilizations with their incredible mathematical and architectural skills.
 The only big mistake they made which would eventually lead to their demise was they cut down all the trees.

 The Maya Civilization